Balaje/iceFem/README.md

 ./genDir.sh 1_DirectFEM
 ```

-**NOTE:** `refCoeff_cplx.m` **computes the Analytic extension of the solution for complex frequencies.
-The routine computes the solution for a large number of incident frequencies and hence takes a long time to run on a personal laptop.**
+**WARNING:** `refCoeff_cplx.m` **computes the Analytic extension of the solution for complex frequencies. `timeDomain.m` computes the solution in the time domain from the frequency domain solution.
+These routines compute the solution for a large number of incident frequencies and hence take a long time to run on a personal laptop.**

 There are different ice-shelf examples that can be solved.